STEESMAT: Smarter power for cleaner ships

 A European consortium will demonstrate a new direct current (DC) power system for large vessels, improving energy efficiency and enabling full integration of batteries and fuel cells.

-With €7.75 million in EU support, STEESMAT will deliver a modular, compact, and efficient onboard energy architecture – teste on land and sea – marking a major step toward zero-emission maritime transport.
+With €7.75 million in EU support, STEESMAT will deliver a modular, compact, and efficient onboard energy architecture – tested on land and sea – marking a major step toward zero-emission maritime transport.

 Latest news